 One of my biggest revelations was that my patients were benefiting from my training.
 In looking at my practice now, I could not imagine, for example, treating any type of injury or painful condition without teaching my patient qi gong exercises to do between treatments.
 Because in doing so, my patient will get better much faster and learn how to prevent future injuries.
 I also teach my patients qi gong exercises for all types of internal conditions.
 I show my patients with liver qi constraint an exercise to promote free flow and relax the liver and I teach my patients with deficiency, breathing techniques and exercises to cultivate qi.
 Since there are so many types of qi gong sets, there is something that can be applied in any clinical situation.

 Of course, anything we learn to do in our medicine seems to require an extended period of disciplined practice before it can be applied in patient care.
 This extended practice, through which we develop foundational skills, may be most important in the internal practices.
-Benefits only come with time and consistency, which is a challenge for all us.
+Benefits only come with time and consistency, which is a challenge for us all.
 I was one of those people who has been “too busy” to practice.
 I was particularly too busy to practice something that I found really hard to do and that did not come easily to me.
 The irony is that the more I practiced, the less I felt that I didn’t have the time.
 Even 15 minutes a day will have an effect over time.
 And once that starts to happen, a half hour passes easily.
 Qi gong can also be done anywhere; I’ve practiced in airports, on subway platforms and in the hallways during lunch.